 So, how has this trading portfolio performed?

-So far this year, most of the stock recommendations didn’t do so well because of the market crash.
+So far this year, most of the stock recommendations have hit a 25% stop loss.

 For its “Ten Baggers of Tomorrow Portfolio”, it recommends all the high-growth (i.e. high risk, high return) stocks.